jl1987/FreeRTOS_CANOpen/FreeRTOS-CANOpen-STM32F103/Readme.md

 to dispatch the message with Object Dictionary.

 All you have to do is include the right object dictionary `.h` file at the top of the file `canopen_thread.c` and `stm32f4xx_it.c`.
 In this demo program, we use `LIFTER_OD`

+Notice: Because STM32F103C8T6 has one CAN only, you'll see that in can driver file `can_STM32.c`, the codes below `switch()` function, which is used to switch CAN1 and CAN2, are the same.

 Notice: You can find explanaton about the other function in the comments.
 There are a lot of detailed descriptions.